wintered/ET/README.md

 **We can be more confident that Z3 and cvc5 no longer have simple bugs**.

 ### Evolution (Nov 2016 - Mar 2024)
-The small scope hyothesis states  ' i.e. *almost all bugs in software have small [Jackson
+The small scope hyothesis states that *almost all interesting bahavior of software is observable on small inputs [Jackson '04].
+Studying 1,000+ bugs in Z3 and cvc4 (c.f.
+[OOPSLA '20](https://dl.acm.org/doi/abs/10.1145/3428261)), we observed that the small scope hyothesis holds for SMT solvers.

-*Have we tested SMT solvers enough?* How did SMT solver's correctness
-and performance evolve?
-To approach these questions, we stacked up all releases of Z3 and CVC4/cvc5 from the last 6 years (61 releases).
-We then ran ET with grammars of each theory tracking the number of bugs found and runtime.
+We can hence approach questions such as: *Have we tested SMT solvers enough?
+How did SMT solver's correctness and performance evolve*?
+To approach these questions, we ran a large-scale experiment with all releases of Z3 and CVC4/cvc5 from the last 6 years (61 releases).
+We then ran ET with grammars of each theory tracking the number of bugs found and runtime on 1 million formulas.

 ### 🔎 Correctness
 For correctness, we make the following observations:  Z3 initially has many bugs in almost all theories (represented by the different colors).
-However, after z3-4.8.8, there are much less, with some releases not triggering
-any bugs any more.
+However, after z3-4.8.8, there are much less, with some releases not triggering    any bugs any more.

 <img width="1200" alt="image" src="https://github.com/user-attachments/assets/e9f05473-cd9d-4630-80dc-fd96a888cd4f">

-For CVC4/cvc5, we see a similar trend: bugs in many theories in cvc4-1.5-7,
-and progressively less bugs in later versions
+For CVC4/cvc5, we see a similar trend: bugs in many theories in cvc4-1.5-7, and progressively less bugs in later versions.
+However, the switch from CVC4 to cvc5 has introduced bugs which were then again fixed in later.

 <img width="1200" alt="image" src="https://github.com/user-attachments/assets/034f5271-6782-49ec-9804-bcb2ab989459">

 Our experiment further showed that releases of both solvers do not exhibit soundness bugs after z3-4.8.9 and cvc5-0.0.8, respectively.
+Moreover, Z3 and cvc5 are now solid on the theory of Strings, which was considered unstable for a long time.
 Hence, we conclude that  **the correctness of Z3 and CVC4/cvc5 increased significantly**.

 ### ⏱️ Performance

-We decreased performance in newer releases of Z3 on small timeouts (since z3-4.8.11) and regressions in early cvc5 releases on larger timeouts.
+We observe decreased performance in newer releases of Z3 on small timeouts (since z3-4.8.11) and regressions in early cvc5 releases on larger timeouts.
 For performance, we tracked the number of solved formulas from the lowest timeout of 0.015625s to the highest timeout of 8s.
 Lower timeouts help understand small aggregating effects while higher timeouts help understand performance regressions.
 For the lowest timeout (0.015625s), CVC4/cvc5's performance is roughly constant, but the performance of Z3 versions from 4.8.11 onwards worsened with a significant decrease from z3-4.8.10 to z3-4.8.11 (see top-left).
 For the highest timeout of 8s, Z3 is roughly constant while cvc5's performance declines and then recovers. <TODO: figure>